What's New

 Answers on arrival & as life changes

-Monarch’s Forecasting tool incorporates your real life data into long-term projections you can trust..
+Monarch’s Forecasting tool incorporates your real life data into long-term projections.
 You won’t spend time guessing what assumptions to make and if they are even close to ballpark accurate (i.e. income, spending, inflation, return rates, life event timing, etc.).
-This is a tool that you don’t have to figure out before it will show you something meaningful.
-We’ll dive into the details of how and why we arrived at our default assumptions, but know it’s all from deeply researched facts and based in reality.
+This post will dive into the details of how and why we arrived at our default assumptions, which all come from deeply researched data.

 You also won’t have to wonder if all the information plugged into the forecast is stale or outdated – Monarch gives you a living forecast that updates in real-time thanks to your linked accounts.
 This isn’t a static “moment in time” projection.
-Whenever change happens to anything you’re currently tracking with Monarch, you’ll see that automatically reflected in your forecast.
+Whenever something changes in an account you’re currently tracking with Monarch, you’ll see that automatically reflected in your forecast.

 Play with your future